Segamat District: Administrative divisions

 Mukim Sungai Segamat is the most populous mukim in Segamat District with a population of 48,512 people.
 The highest population density is in Mukim Gemereh, followed by Mukim Sungai Segamat with over 200+ residents per square km.
 The lowest population density is in Mukim Bekok with about 50 residents per square km.

 Government

 The Segamat district is divided by two municipal administratives namely Segamat Municipal Council based at Segamat Town and Labis District Council seated at Labis Town.

 Segamat Municipal Council administers the northwestern half of the district covering mukim Buloh Kasap, Gemas, Gemereh, Jabi, Jementah, Pagoh, Sermin and Sungai Segamat with a total administrative area of 129 km2.

 Labis District Council administers the southwestern half of the district covering mukim Bekok, Chaah and Labis, with a total administrative area of 122 km2.

 Demographics

-The annual population growth of Segamat District between 2010-2015 was 0.66%.
+The annual population growth of Segamat District between 2010 and 2015 was 0.66%.